Glossary of Terms

 The gradual increase in the temperature of the earth's atmosphere.
 It's mainly driven by rising levels of carbon dioxide in our atmosphere, caused by our day-to-day activities and energy consumption.

 Facilities and processes that reduce the negative environmental impact of our energy consumption.
 These include renewable energy and carbon offset projects.
-Click here to see projects in your area!

 The greenhouse effect is the result of heat absorption by gases in the atmosphere.
 Greenhouse Gases absorb heat in the earth's lower atmosphere and re-radiate some of the heat downward.
 This is known as the Greenhouse Effect.